 So why you should avoid freaking out when it comes to talking with your kids about sex?

+You will get another chance, lots more.
 Talking about sexuality is not a onetime conversation, but an ongoing dialog from a young age about God's care for every aspect of our lives including their bodies and their sexuality.
 If you don’t explain things perfectly, you will have more chances to build on the last conversation in the next conversation.
 And you don't have to explain everything from romance to anatomy to childbirth all at once.
 Just answer the question, simply, truthfully, and at an appropriate level.

 If it's truly not a good time, praise your child for asking a great question.
 Tell them, "I want to give you the best answer, so let’s get back to that question when we are at home and I can give you my undivided attention."
 Then follow through and give them the information they seek.
 This honors the question and gives you time to think thoughtfully about your answer without trying to explain what the word "raped" means in front of the librarian.

+Stressing out communicates that the topic is somehow shameful, instead of something beautiful designed by God.
 When we stress over the questions our kids ask about sex, we convey that this topic carries shame.
 We don’t want our kids to associate sexuality with shame and embarrassment, so it is important that we answer them calmly and honestly and at their level.
 We want them to celebrate sex as God’s idea and design as a blessing for our married relationships.
 Moreover, you want to show that your child's questions are important and valuable to you, not shame-inducing occasions for panic--it's as much about reacting positively to your child as reacting positively about sex.

 God picked you to parent your children.
 He equips you to guide them lovingly towards understanding about God and his world.
 Culture promotes a distorted sexuality that is not in agreement with God's word, but you are there to share the truth.
 Be clear with kids that God designed sex to be good, and he placed it within marriage for our benefit.

+Freaking out shows that we are not credible.
 Making stuff up or telling stork stories shows that we cannot be trusted.
 If you give kids honest information when they ask, you become their source for reliable information.
 You don’t want your kids googling their questions or asking their friends what they think; you want them to come to you as a safe place to voice their questions.
 They need to know that they can always come to you.